 Conduct a waste audit to quantify the amount and types of waste generated by your school.
-Weigh your school's trash, paper, metal, glass, plastic, and cartons, and organics.
+Weigh your school's trash, paper, metal, glass, plastic, and cartons, and food scraps & food-soiled paper.
 Note the amount of contamination you find for each stream.
 The waste audit will allow you to develop a targeted plan using the data recorded.